Modify

 It might be a good idea to redownload the tarball to remove confusion later.
 If this was packaged by someone, please let us know which package so we can let them know as well.

-comment:9 Changed 13 months ago by wagnerrp
+comment:9 Changed 13 years ago by Raymond Wagner

 Paul Saunders: